 Grand Junction City Council discusses referred measure 2A

 GRAND JUNCTION, Colo.
-(KKCO) - city council discussing a ballot measure you’ll be voting on in less than a month.
+(KJCT) - City council spent time discussing a ballot measure you’ll be voting on in less than a month.
 They hope voters will cast a yes vote on referred measure 2A a “debrucing” measure.

 Many Colorado municipalities have previously passed similar measures.
 Measure 2A would allow the city to retain revenue over the TABOR cap, freeing up funds for essential services.
 It is not an increase in taxes.